ShDalirian/continuance_sweep_cleaner_image/README.md

-# continuancely clean image to extracte only Meaningful pixels
+# continuously clean image to extracte only Meaningful pixels
 first of all i apologize for my english.
 I am an electrical engineering PhD student in university of Tehran, Iran.<br/> The way the code works is as follows:<br />
  1. define sweep windows size.<br />
- 2. start to sweep continuncely in x, y.<br />
+ 2. start to sweep continuously in x, y.<br />
  3. if there is a window that the text_pixel/total_pixel is within the specified range this window will pass the filter and copy in new image named cleared_image.<br />
  4. the original image and the cleared image will be demonstrated in vertical way.<br />
 In addition, the next idea is that if the number of black pixels on the white background of the image is greater than a limit (which we specified with the name "symbol_pixel_ratio") in this case, that window will be identified as the window containing the symbol and will be deleted.<br />